RovyVon A29 Brass Flashlight Review

 Power and Runtime

 As stated, the battery is an internal lipo.
-It’s technically built in, but the J-type connector can be seen through the body.
-However if you replace the battery with one from RovyVon, you’ll be replacing the entire guts of the body.
+It’s technically built-in, but the J-type connector can be seen through the body.
+However, if you replace the battery with one from RovyVon, you’ll be replacing the entire guts of the body.

-Here’s a couple of runtimes on the highest main modes.
+Here are a couple of runtimes on the highest main modes.
 As you can see, unlike the plastic A28, the output is stable for much longer (1.5 minutes at least) but is still lower than the rated 700 lumens.

-Hard to say if there’s LVP but the stepdowns mean you’ll definitely notice when the battery is low.
+Hard to say if there’s LVP, but the stepdowns mean you’ll definitely notice when the battery is low.
 That said, I’m fairly sure lipos are more resilient (or at least safer) when discharge is low.

 High looks about the same, and steps down in the same way.
-The stepdown happens later here, so High actually ends up with a higher output rating at 30s, than Turbo.
+The stepdown happens later here, so High actually ends up with a higher output rating at 30s than Turbo.

-Of course there’s also built in charging, via micro-USB on the tail.
+Of course, there’s also built-in charging, via micro-USB on the tail.
 There’s a press-in cover, which fits securely.
 Every time I tried to open this I picked at the wrong end – so just be sure which side to try to snag.
 (The tab is very clear to my eye.)

 A little less consistent charging here than with the A28, but still fine.
 Around 2C on average, which is ok for a LiPo.